Sailing with Zeus

 Later that day the news reported the death of Bill Backer, the famous jingle writer who came up with the iconic tune for Coca-Cola, “I’d like to teach the world to sing.”
 It was another coincidence.

-Today Bob is artistic director for Lakeside Singers, two dozen people who do concerts in Evanston and around Chicago.
+Today Bob works as artistic director for Lakeside Singers, two dozen people who do concerts in Evanston and around Chicago.
 Their motto sounds like a jingle: “Celebrating music from Renaissance to Rock.”
-I asked if any of them were divas, and he paused.
+I asked if any of them behaved like divas, and he paused.
 “That, sir, is a given.”